Svetasv logo

 Pivot X: Israel turns away from idolatry (2:5-6)

-The people of the Northern Tribes ("Jacob") are called to return to their God at the start of Christ's Millennial Reign (see Romans 11:26).
-For more than 2700 years, God had hidden His face from the Israelites of the Northern Tribes because of the waywardness of their forefathers, and so they followed pagan religions and occult practices from the East during this period (see Deut.
+The people of the Northern Tribes ("Jacob") will return to their God at the start of Christ's Millennial Reign (see Romans 11:26).
+For more than 2700 years, God had hidden His face from the Israelites of the Northern Tribes because of the waywardness of their forefathers, and so they followed pagan religions and occult practices from the East during that time (see Deut.
 28:36, Romans 11:25).

 Chapter 4 2 In that day the Branch of the Lord will be beautiful and glorious, and the fruit of the land will be the pride and glory of the survivors in Israel.